the-programmers-hangout/website/src/content/site/rules.md

 Asking to be spoonfed is the same as asking someone else to do your work for you.
 We do not condone just solving the problems of others -- make them work for it.
 Give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime.

 **10. Do not impersonate staff members.**<br />
 Using the avatar of another staff member that they've had for a reasonable long time is not allowed.
 You will be notified if you seem like you're impersonating a staff member.
-We may also nickname you depending on context.
+We may also nickname you depending on the context.
 In addition, it is especially prohibited to pretend to be another staff member through messages/voice, DM or otherwise.
 Doing so will land you an immediate, permanent ban.

 **11. Follow the directions of staff members to the letter.**<br />
 Most of us are here for our love of programming, so we like to do as much talking about programming and the like as possible.
 That being said, we really don't like intervening.
 But we especially don't like having to intervene twice.
 Please don't make us do that, thank you